Hottest Day In Las Vegas Ever

 Dealing with extreme heat, like that experienced on the hottest day in Las Vegas ever, requires a proactive approach.
 Here are some practical tips and expert advice to help you stay safe and comfortable:

 Staying hydrated means more than just drinking water when you feel thirsty.
 Experts recommend creating a hydration schedule, setting reminders to drink water at regular intervals.
-If you're planning to be outdoors, start hydrating well in advance and continue throughout the day.
+And if you're planning to be outdoors, start hydrating well in advance and continue throughout the day.
 Be mindful of the color of your urine, as it can be an indicator of your hydration level – pale yellow indicates good hydration, while dark yellow suggests dehydration.

 3. Dress Appropriately: Wear lightweight, loose-fitting clothing in light colors.
 Dark colors absorb more heat, while light colors reflect it.
 A wide-brimmed hat can protect your face and neck from the sun.
 Sunglasses can also help reduce glare and protect your eyes.

 Choosing the right clothing can make a significant difference in how you feel during extreme heat.
 Natural fabrics like cotton and linen are more breathable than synthetic materials, allowing sweat to evaporate and cool your body.
-Loose-fitting clothing allows for better air circulation, preventing heat from being trapped against your skin.
+So loose-fitting clothing allows for better air circulation, preventing heat from being trapped against your skin.
 Consider using clothing with built-in UV protection to further reduce your exposure to the sun's harmful rays.

 4. Avoid Strenuous Activities: Reduce or eliminate strenuous activities during the hottest part of the day.
 If you must exercise, do it early in the morning or late in the evening when temperatures are cooler.
 Take frequent breaks and drink plenty of water.